Skip to main content

 What is Huntington's Disease... in 30 seconds?

 HD is an autosomal, genetic, neurodegenerative disease that affects your cognition, movement, and behavior.
-HD is described as a combination of Parkinson's, Alzheimer's, and ALS all at once, stretched over a 10-20 year (ish) period.
+HD can be difficult to visualize so for those who are unfamiliar with it, it has been described as a combination of Parkinson's, Alzheimer's, and ALS all at once, stretched over a 10-20 year (ish) period.
+There are many nuances and differences in HD in comparison to these more commonly known illnesses, that we will break down further.

 Chorea- what's that?